-In June 2016, several local non-profit organizations, faith-based organizations and residents from towns across Waldo County came together to begin a discussion about Belfast and surrounding communities in the County becoming part of the Age-Friendly Community Initiative.
+In June 2016, several local non-profit organizations, faith-based organizations and residents of Waldo County came together to begin a discussion about issues involved with growing older and the “aging in place” movement.

-The group named their initiative, Aging Well in Waldo County, and developed the following mission: to mobilize our communities to identify and address the needs of our aging friends and neighbors, striving for inclusive, supportive and safe communities for all.
+Aging Well in Waldo County developed the following mission statement: to mobilize our communities to identify and address the needs of our aging friends and neighbors, striving for inclusive, supportive and safe communities for all.

 Stay in the loop!
 Sign Up To Get News & Event Updates.